Time Bandits: Plot

-Kevin is an eleven-year-old boy fascinated by history, particularly that of Ancient Greece.
+Kevin is a young boy fascinated by history, particularly that of Ancient Greece.
 His parents ignore his activities, having become obsessed with buying the latest household gadgets.
-One night, as Kevin is sleeping, an armoured knight on a horse bursts out of his wardrobe.
-Kevin hides under the covers as the knight rides off into a forest where once his bedroom wall was; when Kevin looks again, the room is back to normal and he finds one of his photos on the wall similar to the forest he saw.
-The next night he prepares a satchel with supplies and a Polaroid camera but is surprised when six dwarfs spill out of the wardrobe.
+One night, as Kevin sleeps, an armoured knight on a horse bursts out of his wardrobe.
+Kevin hides under the covers as the knight rides off into a forest where his bedroom wall was; when Kevin looks again, the room returns to normal, and he finds one of his photos on the wall similar to the forest he saw.
+The next night, he prepares a satchel with supplies and a Polaroid camera but is surprised when six dwarfs spill out of the wardrobe.
 Kevin quickly learns the group has stolen a map and is looking for an exit from his room before they are discovered.
 They find that the bedroom wall leads to a portal.
-Kevin is hesitant to join until the apparition of a floating, menacing head—the Supreme Being—appears behind them, demanding the return of the map.
-Kevin and the dwarfs fall into an empty void at the end of the hallway.
+Kevin hesitates to join until the apparition of a floating, menacing head—the Supreme Being—appears behind them, demanding the map's return.
+Kevin and the dwarves find an empty void at the end of the hallway.

 They land in Italy during the Battle of Castiglione.
-As they recover, Kevin learns that Randall is the lead dwarf of the group, which also includes Fidgit, Strutter, Og, Wally and Vermin.
-They were once employed by the Supreme Being to repair holes in the spacetime fabric, but realised the potential to use the map that identifies these holes to steal riches and escape via time/space travel.
+As they recover, Kevin learns that Randall is the lead dwarf of the group, which also includes Fidgit, Strutter, Og, Wally, and Vermin.
+The Supreme Being once employed them to repair holes in the spacetime fabric, but the dwarves realised the potential to use the map that identifies these holes to steal riches and escape via time/space travel.
 With Kevin's help, they visit several locations in spacetime and meet figures such as Napoleon Bonaparte and Robin Hood.
 Kevin uses his camera to document their visits.
-However, they are unaware that their activities are being monitored by Evil, a malevolent being who is able to manipulate reality and is attempting to acquire the map.
+However, they are unaware that their activities are being monitored by Evil, a malevolent being who can manipulate reality and is attempting to acquire the map.